tmanbarton/Text-Adventure/README.md

 # Text-Adventure
- Text adventure in Java with influence from Collosal Cave The game is played in the terminal using a Scanner to get input from the keyboard.
+ Text adventure in Java with influence from Collosal Cave.
+ The game is played in the terminal using a Scanner to get input from the keyboard.
 You can run the program with Java 8.

 Here are some puzzles ideas I had to be put in the adventure: